 Consequences of Missing the Tax Deadline

 If you owe taxes but fail to file your return or request an extension on time, your business is subject to a failure-to-file penalty.
 This fee typically equals five percent of any unpaid balance per month that your return is late, capped at 25 percent.
-If more than two months pass without action from you, expect a minimum charge of either $435 to $450 in 2024—or 100 percent of the tax due, whichever is less.
+If more than two months pass without action from you, expect a minimum charge of $485 in 2025—or 100 percent of the tax due, whichever is less.

 Beyond failing to file, there are repercussions if you’ve filed on time but failed to pay all amounts due.
 This failure-to-pay penalty, also known as the late payment penalty, can incur another blow, which usually equates to half a percent monthly until April 15.
 This can accrue until a quarter of the amount owed is swallowed up in these fees.
 If you have both failure-to-file and failure-to-pay penalties, the five percent failure-to-pay penalty would be split to allocate half of a percent to the failure-to-pay penalty.